Aaron Judge Player Props: Yankees vs. Astros

 Aaron Judge At The Plate

-- Judge has driven home a run in 23 games this season (41.1%), including more than one RBI in 23.2% of his games and producing three or more of his team's runs on five occasions..
+- In 23 games this season (40.4%), Judge has picked up an RBI, and in 13 of those games (22.8%) he had more than one.
+He has also driven in three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.